Menus at Sea: Passage on the Tenyo Maru, 1918

 Accounts praised her teak-paneled salons, velvet-upholstered lounges, and luminous dining rooms.
 Polished brass and curved balustrades framed interiors that belonged as much to a grand hotel as to the sea.
 Even a decade after launch, the ship retained the optimism of early modern travel, confidence expressed through proportion, surface, and order.

 By September 1918, the Tenyo Maru was undertaking Voyage No. 50 Homeward, traveling from Hong Kong through Nagasaki, Kobe, Shimizu, Yokohama, and Honolulu, bound for San Francisco.
-Printed passenger lists issued by Toyo Kisen Kaisha recorded saloon and second-class travelers returning to the United States after the Great War.
+Printed passenger lists issued by Toyo Kisen Kaisha recorded saloon and second-class travelers returning to the United States in the last months of the Great War.

-Printed in Yokohama, the souvenir list carried a traditional woodblock on its cover, a bridge crossing calm water beneath a fading sky.
-The saloon register reads as a ledger of a changing world, merchants, missionaries, engineers, diplomats, temporary companions bound by shared dinners and shared horizons.
+Printed in Yokohama, the souvenir list carried a traditional Japanese scene on its cover, a bridge crossing calm water beneath a fading sky.
+The saloon register reads as a ledger of a changing world, merchants, missionaries, engineers, and diplomats brought into temporary proximity by the same Pacific crossing.
 These lists were bureaucratic in purpose yet quietly poetic, documenting a society afloat for seventeen days.

 The arrival manifest dated October 7, 1918, confirms the voyage's end.
 Under Commander K. Hashimoto, passengers were processed into the quiet formality of homecoming, the ocean translated into ink.